-FSC 150 Building Construction for the Fire Service 3 cr. hrs.
+FSC 150 Building Construction for the Fire Service

 Analysis of various methods of building construction, various types of construction materials and basic principles of construction design.
 Also covered are the fire resistant features of materials, life safety methods of construction and an introduction to the fire codes and laws.

-FSC 160 Vehicle and Machinery Operations 3 cr. hrs.
+FSC 160 Vehicle and Machinery Operations

 Development of skills in the use and care of equipment needed to perform rescue, extrication, and hazardous control functions.
 Upon successful completion of this course, the student will be qualified for state certification as ERT.
 2 lecture hours, 2 lab hours